 Are there any class requirements and if so what are they?

 Hillman Entrepreneurs must take one class together each semester.
 The required course is selected to enhance students’ entrepreneurial knowledge.
 The required courses at Montgomery College transfer to the University of Maryland as part of the University’s I-Series:

 - ISTD 140 - Discovering New Ventures - Foundations of Entrepreneurship

 - ISTD 210 - Entrepreneurial Opportunity Analysis & Decision-Making in Technology Ventures

 ISTD 140 credit will transfer to the University of Maryland as a general elective course, while ISTD 210 will be credited toward the minor in technology entrepreneurship.

 When do the Hillman classes meet?

 Hillman classes meet on Friday afternoons in the PK building at Germantown Campus.
 ISTD 140 is offered in the Fall semester and ISTD 210 is offered in the Spring semester.

 Why do I have to be available to take afternoon classes?

 Hillman courses at Montgomery College and at University of Maryland are offered only in the afternoons.
 Also, College Park is geared to full-time students who take classes during the day.
 Hillman Entrepreneurs Program applicants must show they have the flexibility in their schedules to matriculate at UMCP.

 What if I’m an international student?
 Am I eligible for the program?

-The program is for students who intend to stay in the Montgomery County area and contribute to this community.
+The program is for students who intend to stay in Maryland and contribute to this community.
 International students with permanent residency are eligible to apply.